-Prince Harry Blames Royal Family For Delay In Hacking Suit
+Prince Harry blames royal family for delay in hacking suit

 Published

+Prince Harry blamed the royal family for a delay in bringing a phone hacking lawsuit against the publisher of The Daily Mail as lawyers for the newspaper argued…Full Article

-“The Institution made it clear that we did not need to know anything about phone hacking," the Duke of Sussex wrote in a witness statement for his lawsuit.Full Article
+“The Institution made it clear that we did not need to know anything about phone hacking," the Duke of Sussex wrote in a witness..

-Prince Harry refuses to stay silent when it comes to the British media's attacks on himself and his loved ones.

-Prince Harry has said the Royal Family witheld information from him about phone hacking because they didn't want him to bring a..